google/mount-zip/README.md

 **-o notrim**
 :   Do not trim the base of the tree.
 Keep all the intermediate directories as
-    specified in the ZIP archive.
+    specified in the ZIP archive(s).

 **-o nomerge**
 :   Do not merge multiple ZIP archives on top of each other.
 Instead, create a
-    subdirectory for each ZIP inside the mount point.
+    subdirectory for each ZIP archive inside the mount point.

 **-o nospecials**
 :   Hide special files (FIFOs, sockets, devices).